 Training, qualifications & experience

-I am an affiliate counsellor for the following EAP companies - Health Assured, Validium, Well-being Solutions and Cic.
+I am an affiliate counsellor with several EAP companies.
 I also see clients who are funded by their employers.

 As well as seeing private clients, I previously provided counselling in an NHS setting, helping people of all ages with a wide range of issues.

 In addition to my counselling experience I have worked for many years in advice work and tenancy support, working one to one with people from a range of backgrounds, providing emotional and practical support.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.